GNOME/libgweather/README.md

-If you are interested in adding new locations (weather stations, or cities), please refer to this page in the GNOME Wiki: https://wiki.gnome.org/Projects/LibGWeather/ImprovingLocations
+If you are interested in adding new locations (weather stations, or cities), please refer to this page in the GNOME Wiki:

+   https://wiki.gnome.org/Projects/LibGWeather/ImprovingLocations

-Please read the HACKING file for information on the internal architecture of libgweather.
+Please read the [contribution guide](./CONTRIBUTING.md) for information on how to contribute to the project.